Your website has two main audiences: search engines and your target market(s).

 Gone are the days of set it and forget it, then knock it over and rebuild, forget it, knock it over… Your website is a living asset that should grow along with you.
 Sites that are not updated become invisible to Google.

-At the very basic end of the scale, you need to be implementing all of these points to get your website operating at a very basic level.
-If you don't, Google will most likely not recognize your website and potential customers won't be able to find you online.
+At the very fundamental end of the scale, you need to be implementing all of these points to get your website operating at a very basic level.
+If you don't, Google will most likely not recognize your website, and potential customers won't be able to find you online.

 You might be wondering what happened to Angela's customer.

 Well, I got my team here at Branding & Beyond on the case.

 We started with a website audit, relaid out the homepage, altered the navigation scheme, updated key content, did some keyword research, fixed the backend issues, added an SSL certificate, added backups, and security.
 Basically, we righted all the wrongs set out above (and then some).
 We launched a massive citation campaign to get the site more exposure and recognition.

 - 125 key phrases listed 1-3 in Google